ChefOnline Blog ChefOnline 0330 380 1000

 There’s a kind of food that doesn’t just taste good, it feels good.
 Like it belongs on evenings like these.

-A perfect example might be the Lamb Rogan Josh which is spicy but not overpowering.
+A perfect example might be the Lamb Rogan Josh, which is spicy but not overpowering.
 It is also tender enough so you can break it with a fork.
+It’s the kind of dish people often think of when searching for the best Indian food for a rainy day-hearty, warming, and slow-cooked.
 You might also go with the slow-cooked and smoky dal makhani, which you can spoon over with rice easily.

 There’s a comfort in repetition.
 In knowing exactly how the food will taste before you’ve even opened the bag.
 In the weight of the container in your hands.
 The familiar steam rising when you lift the lid.